HassanMak29/frontend-mentor-room-homepage/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - Room homepage solution

-This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).
+This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq/hub).

 ## Table of contents